 Simple English definitions for legal terms

-Read a random definition: aider by pleading over
+Read a random definition: joint

 A correctional program is a type of program that helps people who have been in trouble with the law.
 These programs can help people learn new skills and get an education so they can have a better future.
 They can also help people who have problems with drugs or mental health.
 Sometimes, people have to go to these programs as part of their punishment for breaking the law.